sachieko/lo5r-app/README.md

 Those interested in the game should reference the core rulebook and rely on experience in other tabletop roleplaying games if planning to run the game, but this app is supposed to serve as a resource to help a storyteller (GM) and players to reference certain rules quickly, making the game more accessible to new players.

 It is currently deployed via Cloudflare at [https://lo5r.yuseiko.org](https://lo5r.yuseiko.org) This is a personal hobby project so I wouldn't expect a lot from it, but if you do like the project and want to contribute or ask about features/issues, feel free to reach out to me or open a github issue.
+Development updates are regularly put on the home page as well!

 ## Roadmap for Development